-Medellin is Colombia’s second largest city after Bogota, and as in any big city, travelers can benefit from staying educated and aware while exploring.
+Medellin is Colombia’s second largest city after Bogota, and also suffers from a high rate of petty theft.
+As in any big city, travelers can benefit from staying educated and aware while exploring.
 A popular Colombian saying goes “No dar papaya”—which, roughly translated, means “don’t put yourself in a position to be taken advantage of”.
 To that end, here are some tips from locals on avoiding being taken advantage of while in Medellin:

 - Avoid wearing anything that makes you stand out from the locals; flip-flops, fanny packs, shorts, and expensive jewelry are all signs of a novice traveler—which pickpockets use to their advantage.